emencia/cookiecutter-djangocms3-buildout/docs/topics.rst

     ASSETS_ROOT = join(PROJECT_PATH, 'webapp_statics/')
     STATICFILES_DIRS += (ASSETS_ROOT,)

-This way we allways have separated directories for the sources and the compiled files.
-This is required to never commit compiled files and avoid conflict between development and production.
+This way, we allways have separated directories for the sources and the compiled files.
+This is required to never commit compiled files and avoid conflicts between development and production environments.

 The rule
 --------

 Never, ever, put CSS stylesheets in your templates, NEVER.
-You can forget it, this will go in production and forgeted for a long time, this can be painful for other developers that coming after you.
+You can forget them and they will be deployed in production and forgeted, this can be painful for other developers that coming after you.
 So **always add CSS stylesheets by the way of SCSS sources** using `Compass`_.

 For Javascript code this is different, sometime we need to generate some code using `Django`_ templates for some specific cases.
 But if you use a same Javascript code in more than one template (using inheriting or so), you must move the code to a Javascript file.